 The VA uses the term "entitlement" to mean the number of months of benefits you may receive.
 Under the ADMGIB, one is entitled to 36 months worth of full-time benefits.
 Therefore, to find the maximum entitlement, one takes the maximum monthly payment and multiplies it by 36.

-- Full-Time Student: $329.00 per month
+- Full-time student: $329.00 per month

-- 3/4 Time Student: $246.00 per month
+- 3/4-time student: $246.00 per month

-- Less than 1/2 Time:: $82.25
+- Less than 1/2 time:: $82.25

 The above rates would be paid until your entire entitlement ($11,844) is used.
-In other words, full-time students would receive 329.00 per month for up to 36 months, 1/2 time students would receive $246.00 per month for up to 72 months, etc.
+In other words, full-time students would receive 329.00 per month for up to 36 months, 1/2-time students would receive $246.00 per month for up to 72 months, etc.

 Full time generally means taking at least 12 credit hours in a term or 24 clock hours per week.
 3/4 time generally means taking at least 9 credit hours in a term or 18 clock hours per week.
 Half time generally means taking at least 6 credit hours in a term or 12 clock hours per week.

 For approved programs in college and vocational or technical schools, basic payments are monthly and the rates are based on your training time.
 For on-the-job training (OJT) and apprenticeship programs, rates are monthly and based on your length of time in the program.
 Your MGIB rates decrease as your wages increase according to an approved wage schedule.
-For correspondence courses, you receive 55% of the approved charges for the course.
+For correspondence courses, you receive 55 percent of the approved charges for the course.

 Increases Above the Rates